Adding and parameterizing components

 Component properties panel

-Clicking a component placed in the workspace opens the attribute editing panel for that component (the selected component is marked with a dashed frame).
+Clicking on a component placed in the workspace opens the attribute editing panel for that component (the selected component is marked with a dashed frame).

 To view parameters for a composite or business component, select it by clicking the handle that appears above the component on the left side.